g-wallis/font-tutorials/how-to-extract-font-pdf.md

 6. Where all the glyphs are present in the PDF document, Fontforge may not extract them all.
 a) This could be down to Fontforge’s code capabilities, the PDF format, it’s subsetting and optimization, locked or embedded PDF settings, or perhaps a little of both.

-7. Most PDFs which are online, only embed subets of the font and not the full font.
+7. Most PDFs which are online, only embed subsets of the font and not the full font.
 a) Extracting a subset of a font is only useful in a very limited scope, if at all.

 8. When processing your extraction, Fontforge may display error dialogue boxes.